 Place like items together.
-A lazy Susan makes it easy to keep oils, snacks or baking essentials in one place.
-By doing this, you will be able to quickly find what you need.
+A lazy Susan makes it easy to keep oils, snacks or baking essentials in one place so you can quickly find what you need.

 4. Use Containers

-Store food in baskets and bins to save space.
-Odd-shaped packages and bags fit easier in storage containers.
+Store packaged food in baskets and bins to save space.
+Odd-shaped boxes and bags fit nicely in storage containers as opposed to being stacked loosely on the shelf.
 Clear plastic or glass canisters with sealed lids are ideal for storing decanted dry foods.